Przemoosz/WoTPersonalDataCollector/readme.md

 - WPD-4-SaveDataToCosmosDB - Reorganize data and save data to CosmosDB - Finished and merged
 - WPD-5-DisplayCollectedDataInAspNetApp - Prototype version - Displaying saved data from CosmosDb in ASP.NET app also include prototype versioning check classes - Finished and merged
 - WPD-6-ImplementVersionCheckForAspNetApp - Implement controller for version check - Finished and merged
-- WPD-7-ImproveValidationResultsView - Improve ValidationResults view, so it contains paging, soritng and grouping- Planned
+- WPD-7-ImproveValidationResultsView - Improve ValidationResults view, so it contains paging, soritng and grouping- In development
 - WPD-8-ImplementCleaningValidationResult - Implement endpoint for deleting single or all validation results - Planned
 - WPD-9-ImplementSharedKernel - Implement kernel that is shared between projects - Planned
 - WPD-10-IncreaseCodeCoverage - Adding/modifying tests to increase code coverage - Planned